What it’s Like to Visit a Starbucks Reserve Coffee Bar

 My poor, wonderful man.
 That’s pretty much how I talk him into a whole lot of our adventures.

-Now that I’ve assured you the $12 / person cost for the Reserve coffee bar experence is worth it, here are a few tips that might help to know before you go.
+Now that I’ve assured you the $12 / person cost for the Reserve coffee bar experence is worth it, here are five tips that might help to know before you go.

 Although it may look like patrons are supposed to take a seat at the bar and order from there, you actually must place your order and pay at the register, just the same as if you were asking for your non-fat-oat-milk-latte-extra-hot.